NuruDashdamir/symbian-sdk-registration-script/README.md

 This CMD script is created for Symbian Developers to use S60 SDKs without registration.
 It resets trial time, after running this script your SDK will have 14 days trial again.
-So you need to run it every 14 days.
+So you need to run it after every 14 days.
 If you are lazy just add it to "Startup" folder and SDK will never ask for registration :)

 Tested on Windows 7 x64 and dont require any admin rights.
 Worked for S60v3FP2, S60v5 and S^3 SDKs.
 Probably it will work for other similar Symbian SDKs, like Nokia N97 SDK and S60v3FP1 SDK.
 If anyone tested this on other SDKs please tell.